JKWA/funx/guides/dsl/ord.md

 The executor runs at compile time and generates quoted AST.
 It follows a single, non-branching path:

-1. Take normalized steps from the parser
+1. Take normalized structures from the parser
 2. Wrap each in `Ord.contramap(projection, ord)`
 3. Optionally wrap in `Ord.reverse(...)` for `:desc` direction
 4. Combine all with `Ord.concat([...])`
-5. Automatically append an identity tiebreaker step
+5. Automatically append an identity tiebreaker

 ### Execution Model

-Each step compiles based on its type:
+Each operation compiles based on its type:

 **Regular projections:**
 * `:asc` → `contramap(projection, ord)`